The General Osteopathic Council (GOsC) was established by the Osteopaths Act 1993 to ‘provide for the regulation of the profession of osteopathy’.

 Every year, osteopaths are required to renew their licence to practise.
 As part of this process the GOsC checks that they have current professional indemnity insurance, remain in good health and of good character, and have met the mandatory requirements of continuing professional development (CPD).

-The GOsC is currently developing a new continuing professional development scheme to provide additional assurance to patients that healthcare professionals continue to meet their profession’s standards.
+A new CPD scheme for osteopaths began rolling out from 1 October 2018.
+The purpose of the new scheme is to provide additional assurance to patients that healthcare professionals continue to meet their profession’s standards.
 This process is often referred to as ‘revalidation’ but the term ‘continuing fitness to practise’ reflects more closely what we are seeking to achieve, by building on our current CPD scheme to demonstrate that osteopaths remain up to date and fit to practise.

 Assuring the quality of education